movabletype/mt-plugin-community-action-streams/README.txt

 OVERVIEW

-Community Action Streams for Movable Type is plugin for Action Streams for Movable Type.
+    Community Action Streams for Movable Type 5 adds following events to the Action Streams plugin.
-This plugin adds the following events.

-* Add entry
+    * Create a new entry
-* Add comment
+    * Post comments
-* Add favorite
+    * Add to favorites
-* Follow user
+    * Follow users

 PREREQUISITES

     This plugin works both with Movable Type 5 and Movable Type 4.
     - Movable Type 5.02 or higher
     - Movable Type 4.2 or higher
-- Action Streams for Movable Type 5 Ver.2.3 or highr
+    - Action Streams for Movable Type 5 Ver.2.3 or higher

 INSTALLATION

     1. Unpack the CommunityActionStreams archive.
     2. Copy the contents of CommunityActionStreams/plugins into /path/to/mt/plugins/

 CHANGES